Due: Tuesday, April 21 at 5:00 pm

 The starter code contains completed code for the first four functions, along with a few private helper functions.
 Start by reviewing all of the provided code and comments in gpio.c and ask questions if there is anything unclear.
 You are to complete the module by implementing the remaining four public functions.

-We recommend starting with gpio_set_function.
-This operation is used to configure a pin to a selected function.
+We recommend starting with gpio_set_function, that configures a pin to a selected function.
 As you recall from assignment 1, you configure a pin by changing the appropriate bits in the associated CFG device register (e.g. PB_CFG0 for pin PB0).
 Each group has its own separate CFG registers, i.e. PB_CFG0 is distinct from PC_CFG0.
 Within a group, each CFG register is associated with up to eight pins.
 Pins with indexes 0-7 are configured in the CFG0 register, pins 8-15 in the CFG1 register and pins 16-23 in CFG2 register.
 When updating the bits for a given pin, take care to not overwrite settings for the neighboring pins!
 This means you must first read the current state for all pins in this configure register, selectively modify the bits of interest, and write back the updated state.

 Next write the companion gpio_get_function that returns the function a pin has been configured for.
 This operation reads the appropriate CFG register and extracts the function bits corresponding to this pin.

 After implementing both set and get, you are ready to test.
 A simple first test case would be to configure a pin using gpio_set_function and read it back with gpio_get_function to confirm they match.
-You will write test cases using the assert you learned about in lab2.
+You will write test cases using the assert you practiced with in lab2.

 Open the test program test_gpio_timer.c in your editor and review the starter code version of test_gpio_set_get_function() to see a sample test case.
 Edit the main() and uncomment the call to test_gpio_set_get_function().
 Use make test to build and execute the test program.
 If the test program runs to completion, the blue LED turns on briefly then off.
-A flashing blue light indicates there is a failed assert.
+If instead, you get a flashing blue light, this indicates an assert failed.

 - get function should match what was set